 The best way to enact good rhythmic variety in your music is to try to change things up every 8 or 16 bars.
 This doesn’t have to be a huge change but just enough to keep things interesting and provide little pockets of variety where the rapper can do something a little different.
 The best suggestion I can offer you here is whenever you are producing beats, start with your main rhythmic pattern and create clones from there.

 These clones are where you’ll add in the subtle rhythmic changes and having multiple patterns will let you easily switch things up as you go.
-Keep your changes relatively simple as not to make the track to rhythmically complex.
+Keep your changes relatively simple as not to make the track too rhythmically complex.
 Adding in a drum fill sample to the end of a loop, dropping the drums out for a beat midway through a loop, adding in a few extra notes to the bassline.
 These are all simple ways that you can keep things interesting whilst resolutely pushing a steady groove.

 2. Pre-Writing Hooks

-Now if you have ever studied music or read anything about songwriting before, you’ll like know this one simple fact.
+Now if you have ever studied music or read anything about songwriting before, you’ll like to know this one simple fact.
 A catchy hook is largely what helps to sell a song.
-If you’ve got that repetitive earworm presented confidently through-out your track, you’re highly likely to keep the plays rolling in.
-In the songwriting process, it’s often down to the vocalist to write these catchy hooks in order to give the track it’s popular appeal.
+If you’ve got that repetitive earworm presented confidently throughout your track, you’re highly likely to keep the plays rolling in.
+In the songwriting process, it’s often down to the vocalist to write these catchy hooks in order to give the track its popular appeal.
 However, if you’re producing beats and writing in catchy hooks before you even find the vocalist, you’ve got half the work done already.

-This is likely to be something that any aspiring rapper or vocalists going to love.
+This is likely to be something that any aspiring rapper or vocalist is going to love.
 If you’ve got a strong melody line that catches peoples attention without a vocal line to accompany it then you can all but guarantee the track will be a hit with your audience.
 Pre-writing your hook when producing beats means that you can shape the track in the way you want whilst still providing room for the vocalist to be creative with the lyrics.
 It’s the best of both worlds and really represents what a good collaboration should be.
 It also kickstarts the process and allows you to learn what does and doesn’t work as a producer.
 This is incredibly valuable as you work with more and more vocalists.